bigbigmdm/Tools_for_CH341A_programmer/README.md

 ## Homemade Chip adapters

-# The 93Cxx DIP adapter
+# The 93Cxx DIP-8 adapter

 This adapter is used for 93C46, 93C56, 93C66, 93C76, 93C86 chips.
 It must be inserted into slot #25xxx# CH341 programmer device.
 The schematic of this adapter is: